oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 ### update

-Update a price list schedule record.
+Edit a specific price list schedule record.

+The updated record is returned in the response.

+{@inheritdoc}

 **Notes:**
 * The period defined by the `activeAt` and `deactivateAt` values should not overlap with periods defined by other schedules for the same price list.
 * The `priceList` value is not allowed to be updated.
 To modify the relationship with the price list, delete the incorrect price list schedule and create a new one including the correct price list.

-{@inheritdoc}

 {@request:json_api}
 Example: